mattbierner/blog.mattbierner.com/_posts/2017-07-17-nes-memory.md

 Memory structures are usually byte aligned at a minimum, so sampling across bytes can obscure patterns in the memory.
 Take the Sega *Master System* palette and its 64 colors.
 Now each pixel encodes six bits:

 {% include image.html file="mastersystem-mario3.png" description="Surely looking at NES games with a Sega palette would have gotten me burned at the stake back in the day.
-I will go one step further however, and declare that the *Master System* palette is far better looking then the NES palette" %}
+I will go one step further however, and declare that the *Master System* palette is far better looking than the NES palette" %}

 Not terrible but there's a lot more noise, especially around the edges of the larger blocks.
 At least some of this noise is because some pixels sample more than one byte.